-- Together for Safer Roads (TSR) An innovative coalition that brings together global private sector companies to focus on improving road safety and reducing deaths and injuries by road traffic collisions.
-Its founding members are Anheuser-Busch InBev, AIG, AT&T, Chevron, Ericsson, Facebook, IBM, iHeartMedia, PepsiCo, and Ryder.
-TSR uses the knowledge, data and technology, and global networks of members to promote safer roads, vehicles, drivers, systems, advocacy and thought leadership. - National Safety Council (NSC) This organization saves lives by preventing injuries and deaths at work, in homes and communities, and on the roads through leadership, research, education and advocacy.
+- National Safety Council (NSC) This organization saves lives by preventing injuries and deaths at work, in homes and communities, and on the roads through leadership, research, education and advocacy.
 The NSC has partnered with AAA and the University of Utah on a study showing the correlation between cognitive distraction and driving safety and they have developed awareness materials to educate the public. - Direct Delivery Leadership Council (DDLC) The mission of the DDLC is to identify, establish and promote "best practices" for improving and integrating safety leadership, productivity and profitability for the direct delivery and service industries.
-The DDLC was established by a group of companies that are committed to the improvement of direct delivery operations.
+The DDLC was established by a group of companies that are committed to the improvement of routebased operations.
 These industry leaders believe that through cooperation, research, analysis and planning, members can achieve a better world for our drivers and for the communities they serve. - National Waste and Recycling Association (NW&RA) The National Waste & Recycling Association provides leadership, advocacy, research, education and safety expertise to promote the North American waste and recycling industries, serve as their voice and create a climate where members prosper and provide safe, economically sustainable and environmentally sound services.